Byron/gitoxide/DEVELOPMENT.md

 Thus one has to post-process the file by reducing its size by one using `truncate -s -1 fixture`, **removing the newline byte**.

-# Discovery: data consistency and resource usage of packed objects
+# Discovery: data consistency and resource usage

 ## Summary